Lucas Pettersson

-Lucas Pettersson (born 17 April 2006) is a Swedish professional ice hockey player who is a center for Brynäs IF of the Swedish Hockey League (SHL) on loan from the Anaheim Ducks of the National Hockey League (NHL).
+Lucas Pettersson (born 17 April 2006) is a Swedish professional ice hockey player who is a center for the San Diego Gulls of the American Hockey League (AHL) as a prospect under contract to the Anaheim Ducks of the National Hockey League (NHL).
 He was drafted 35th overall by the Ducks in the 2024 NHL entry draft.

 Playing career

 A product of the Modo Hockey system, Pettersson made his Swedish Hockey League (SHL) debut in November 2023, and signed a contract extension through 2027 on 8 December.
 In 44 games at the J20 Nationell level in 2023–24, he recorded 27 goals and 54 points.
 He also appeared in five games at the SHL level.
 Described as a defensive-minded, dual threat passer and shooter with a good snapshot, Pettersson was projected as a late first or early second round pick entering the 2024 NHL entry draft.

 On 14 June 2025, Pettersson was signed to a three-year, entry-level contract with the Ducks.
 It was announced he would continue his development in the SHL, joining Brynäs IF for the 2025–26 season.